Boehringer-Ingelheim/dso/docs/user_guide/pre_commit.md

 pre-commit install
 ```

-This will write the hooks in the `.git` directory.
+This will write the hooks into the `.git` directory.

 ## Example